Anthony Cope (author)

-Sir Anthony Cope (c.1486 – 5 January 1551) of Hanwell, near Banbury, was an English author.
+Sir Anthony Cope (c.1486 – 5 January 1551) of Hanwell, near Banbury, was an English knight, author, principal chamberlain to Queen Catherine Parr, and sheriff of Oxfordshire and Berkshire.
+According to genealogist Bernard Burke, Cope was one of the most learned men of his era.

 Origins

-He was a younger son of William Cope (c.1440–1513), Esquire, Cofferer of the Household to King Henry VII, by his second wife Jane (or Joan) Spencer.
+He was a younger son of William Cope (c.1440–1513), Knight, Cofferer of the Household to King Henry VII, by his second wife Jane (or Joan) Spencer, a member of the Spencer family.

 According to most sources, William Cope had two wives: